 While there, Cassidy received extensive training under several former principal dancers of American Ballet Theater, New York City Ballet, and Martha Graham Dance Company among others.
 Cassidy had the privilege of performing original works of choreographers such as Nicolo Fonte (Accidental Signals), Asun Noales (The Five), Jacqulyn Buglisi (Suspended Women) and Takehiro Ueyama (One).
 Her most beloved performance at SUNY Purchase was William Carter’s Bach Concerto, which was a welcome challenge for Cassidy.
 It is a piece which includes both Allegro and Adagio sections originally created for Gelsey Kirkland and requires an acute sense of musicality, technicality, and artistry.

 Cassidy’s professional career began in her junior year at SUNY Purchase while completing her degree.
 She had the honor and privilege of working under the direction of Kazuko Hirabayashi in her original full- length production of Faust, which premiered in Mexico City, Mexico.
-She was also granted the opportunity of performing with TAKE Dance Company at the International Choreographic Competition in Spain as well as a company residency at Kaatsbaan, NY.
-During her final semester, she was asked to perform George Balanchine’s Western Symphony as an apprentice with Tulsa Ballet Theater.
-Upon graduation Cassidy accepted a position with Tania Perez-Salas Compania de Danza in Mexico City, Mexico.
-Cassidy was granted highlighted roles in Las Horas
+She was also granted the opportunity of performing with Take (Tahkeh) Dance Company at the International Choreographic Competition in Spain as well as a company residency at Kaatsbaan, New York.
+During her final semester, she was invited to perform George Balanchine’s Western Symphony as an apprentice with Tulsa Ballet Theater.
+Upon graduation, Cassidy accepted a position with Tania Pérez–Salas Compañía de Danza in Mexico City, Mexico, where she enjoyed several international tours with the company.